-Japan - if you can manage a flight to the island of Okinawa (American military base, but still very interesting) as well as Tokyo (of course). over 5 years ago
+Japan - if you can manage a flight to the island of Okinawa (American military base, but still very interesting) as well as Tokyo (of course). almost 8 years ago

 If you haven't been before, bear in mind temperature and humidity: Singapore can feel stifling if you aren't used to the humidity and at 68 would feel pretty uncomfortable I would think.

 I would highly recommend Kyoto in Japan, although that is cold in February.